Wings of joy: Kabul's bird market

 Ahmadi said the best fighting cocks come from northern Afghanistan.
 The most expensive ones can bring up to 1 million afghanis ($14,000)

-Another trader, Mohammad Zahir Tanha, said birds helped bring relief from the stress of life in the Afghan capital – the countless militant attacks and armed confrontations
+Another trader, Mohammad Zahir Tanha, said birds helped bring relief from the stress of life in the Afghan capital, repeatedly the target of bloody militant attacks

 And are there any worries about bird flu in the market?
 "Afghan birds don’t have bird flu, Pakistani and Iranian birds have that," said Gawar Khan, who trades fighting cocks